1982FenceHopper/openaches/README.md

 # OpenACHES

+**_Open, Accessible, Centralized Humanitarian Environmental System_**

-A centralized, locally hosted server for accessing all data relevant to humanitarian and societal events.
+A centralized, locally hostable syntactical-proxy server for accessing all data relevant to humanitarian and societal events.

+Currently supports these following providers

+- [United Nations Office for the Coordination of Humanitarian Affairs, Humanitarian Data Exchange](https://data.humdata.org) (Support for HXL tags will be integrated)

 ## Installation